mr-gil/mr.gil/README.md

 You have experience developing bots in discord.js ?

 Don't worry,
-We also support discord.js v13 event names too ;)
+Its very similar to the discord.js v13 event names.
+We do provide better typings for event names.
+So no need of scrubbing the docs
 ```

 # We will finish this marvellous project soon ;)